PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 ![Cucumber salad with sour cream ](https://4w1qaaek5t.ucarecd.net/ebc21787-3126-4aaf-9a81-758da451c384/cucumber.jpg)

-## Jalapeño Cottage Garden Salad - Contributed by Sam
+## Jalapeño Cottage Garden Salad - Contributed by Samm

 This summer was our first time growing jalapeños and tomatoes, and grow they did.
 We had a steady harvest for a few months before the summer heat rang the bell in late August, and the plants wilted away.